charlierobson/M5Cheg/README.md

 Get MAME, all the rommy bits required to run Tatung and Sord, and the CE disk image.
 Tatung DOS is based off CPM and loads binaries at $100.
 So start MAME in debug mode, and when the debugger appears G 100 and see what happens.
 What happened was _very_ interesting.
 The game is relocated to $8000 and executed there.
 This was intially puzzling.
 There's no obvious immediate need for this behaviour.
 I thought maybe the game was assembled in place with a memory resident assembler but it the reason will reveal itself later.

-In some ways this is good news.
-The M5Multi cart has RAM in the upper 32k memory region so it should run there, all being well, but MAME is a different problem as the default M5 device only has the standard 4K.
+This is great news.
+The M5Multi cart has RAM in the upper 32k memory region so it should run there, all being well.
+I probably won't have to do any relocating which has saved around 9732% of work! 🎉 🎉

+MAME is a different problem as the default M5 device only has the standard 4K.
 Looking at the slot devices there's talk of a 32k RAM cart but for the life of me I can't make it work.
 So a hack it is.

 **Yak shave 1: Make M5 look like an M5 with an M5Multi.**
 * Get MAME source.
 Check out latest from GitHub.